eirik-talberg/nc-edu-spring-boot/assignments/1-getting_started.md

 # 1) Getting started
+This project requires Java 11 and is intended to be written using IntelliJ Ultimate.

 ## Getting the code
 First, you must clone this project, you can use the following command (from GitHub):